Doubly-linked lists¶

 is saying that if the list was empty coming in, it now is a singleton

 list.
-Otherwise, the left left part of the list now has the data from
+Otherwise, the left part of the list now has the data from

 the old curr